Shop Subscribe

 Ten Ways to Make Your Classroom Green

 1. Create an art project with recycled materials.
-Have students bring in boxes, plastic containers or even clothing items no longer in need.
+Have students bring in boxes, plastic containers, or even clothing items no longer in need.
 Come up with a topic and ask the students to create the item with the materials.
-This could be as simple as a collage for Pre-K or more challenging for the middle schools’ students by asking them to create a 3-D project.
-Great opportunity for students to work individually or in groups.
+This could be as simple as a collage for Pre-K or more challenging for the middle school students by asking them to create a 3-D project.
+This is a great opportunity for students to work individually or in groups.

 Kemtec Recycle it Kit, 4 Student